matthew-brett/dyneweb/research/cv.rst

 Undergraduate supervision
 =========================

-* 2007-2008 : supervised Cambridge medical students on neuroscience for Jesus college.
+* Lent 2007 through Easter 2008 : Supervised Cambridge medical students on
+  neuroscience for Jesus college.
-* 1994-1995 : supervised Oxford medical students on neuroanatomy
+* 1994-1995 : Supervised Oxford medical students on neuroanatomy

 Post-doctoral scholars supervised
 =================================

 **2001 – 2002** *Alexandre Andrade*
-    working on surface-based functional MRI statistics, coherence analysis.
+    Working on surface-based functional MRI statistics, coherence analysis.
     Alexandre is now professor in biophysics in Lisbon, Portugal

 **2002 – 2006** *Ferath Kherif*
-    working on multivariate statistics for clustering and diagnostics of functional imaging data.
+    Working on multivariate statistics for clustering and diagnostics of functional imaging data.
 Ferath is currently a prinicpal investigator at the Service of Neurology, Centre Hospitalier Universitaire Vaudois in Lausanne, Switzerland.